The Stringy Origins of Galileons and their Novel Limit: Horndeski from Lovelock: A Review

 \eeq The field equations for pure Lovelock are \beq \mathcal{G}_{\mu\nu}=\sum_{n=0}^{t}\alpha_{n}\mathcal{G}^{(n)}_{\mu\nu}=\frac{1}{2}T_{\mu\nu}\;,\quad \mathcal{G}^{(n)\alpha}_{\;\beta}=-\frac{1}{2^{n+1}}\delta^{\alpha\mu_{1}\nu_{1}...\mu_{n}\nu_{n}}_{\beta\sigma_{1}\rho_{1}...\sigma_{n}\rho_{n}}\prod_{p=1}^{n}R^{\mu_{p}\nu_{p}}_{\;\;\;\;\;\;\;\sigma_{p}\rho_{p}}\;,\eeq which will vanish identically for $D\leq 2n$, due to the totally antisymmetric Kronecker delta symbol.
 In $D=3,4$, the Einstein-Hilbert action is the only Lovelock theory which influences the dynamics non-trivially -- with the pure Gauss-Bonnet Lagrangian being a topological term, a consequence which was recently sidestepped by the dimensionful rescaling of the Gauss-Bonnet coupling (\ref{GBcouplingrescale}) \cite{Glavan:2019inb}.

 As is well known, Kaluza and Klein showed that the Einstein-Hilbert Lagrangian in $D+1$ dimensions reduces to a $D$-dimensional theory of gravity, plus Maxwell fields and a dilaton.
 Here we will present an explicit example of Horndeski theory arising from the dimensional reduction of Einstein-Gauss-Bonnet gravity.
-This calculation was accomplished for general theories of Lovelock gravity in \cite{VanAcoleyen11-1} which, however, ignored the influence of the vector potential\footnote{The non-diagonal dimensional reduction of Einstein-Gauss-Bonnet over a circle was previously accomplished in \cite{MuellerHoissen:1989yv}.}.
-Of particular interest to us is the `diagonal' reduction of the Einstein-Hilbert and Gauss-Bonnet terms over a flat $n$-dimensional Euclidean space (a $n$-torus).
+This calculation was accomplished for general theories of Lovelock gravity in \cite{VanAcoleyen11-1} which, however, ignored the influence of the vector potential.\footnote{The non-diagonal dimensional reduction of Einstein-Gauss-Bonnet over a circle was previously accomplished in \cite{MuellerHoissen:1989yv}.
+It is in fact classically consistent to set $A_{\mu}=0$, and results only in the scalar-tensor sector.
+Moreover, when $A_{\mu}\neq0$, it will not alter the form of the scalar-tensor sector.} Of particular interest to us is the `diagonal' reduction of the Einstein-Hilbert and Gauss-Bonnet terms over a flat $n$-dimensional Euclidean space (a $n$-torus).
 An expression for this quantity was previously given in \cite{Charmousis12-1}; however, in their calculation they discarded total derivative terms which we will need to know explicitly.
 Therefore, we carry out the calculation in full, with many details relegated to Appendix \ref{appBKKhigher}.